Human and AI Perceptual Differences in Image Classification Errors: Conclusions

 \section{Conclusions}

 In this work, we show that perceptual differences between human and machine classifiers exist on image classification tasks.
 Our analysis shows that while humans have lower overall accuracy than machines in our task, their perception is not a mere subset.
 All machine classifiers in our tests were strongly correlated with each other, while human classifiers produced a different distribution of answers.
-Given this difference in expertise, we show that human-machine teaming can lead to an accuracy greater than machine-machine teaming.
+Given such differences in expertise, we show that human-machine teaming can lead to greater accuracy than machine-machine teaming.